North Klang Straits Bypass

 North Klang Straits Bypass, Federal Route 20, AH 141, is the main highway bypass to Port Klang in Klang, Selangor, Malaysia.
-Federal Route 20 became the backbone of the road system linking Sungai Rasau to Port Klang before being surpassed by the New North Klang Straits Bypass 30.
+Federal Route 20 became the backbone of the road system linking Sungai Rasau to Port Klang before being surpassed by E30 New North Klang Straits Bypass.
 Many cargo trucks travel along the highway daily.

 Route background

 The Kilometre Zero of the Federal Route 20 starts at Northport Interchange near Port Klang.

 History

 The plan to build the bypass to Port Klang began in the late 1970s.
 Construction began in 1983 and completed on 1 January 1985.
 Today this highway are maintained by the Lebuhraya Shapadu Sdn Bhd (a member of Shapadu Corporation Sdn Bhd) and Malaysian Public Works Department (JKR).
 By the 1990s to 2000s, the highway was bogged down with severe congestion, and the present New North Klang Straits Bypass was built to replace it.
-On 2009, the Port Klang toll plaza was closed and the parts of Jalan Kapar – Port Klang sections became a toll free highway.
+On 2009, the Port Klang toll plaza was closed and the parts of Jalan Kapar–Port Klang sections became a toll free highway.

 In 2014, the expressway was taken over to LGB Group and its name was changed to Grand Sepadu Sdn Bhd.